josueBrizuelaXD/CrazyWeather/README.md

 # CrazyWeather
-#### Weather app that shows the weather based on the user locations.
+#### Weather app that shows the weather based on the user location.

 **Note:**
 In order to play the demo you need API keys from [openweather.org](https://openweathermap.org/api) for API requests for the weather and [aerisweather.com](https://www.aerisweather.com/signup/) for API requests for the radar map.